 Annual Environmental Management Reviews (AEMRs)

-The Cement Works is required to compile an Annual Environmental Management Review (AEMR) at the end of each reporting year, capturing information about operations and performance against a range of criteria.
+The Cement Works compiles an Annual Environmental Management Review (AEMR) at the end of each reporting year, capturing information about operations and performance against a range of criteria.
 The reviews can be found below.

 Combined Kiln 6 and Cement Mill 7 Reviews